-- Represented prime contractor against $1.5 million False Claims Act demand brought by U.S. Attorney on behalf of the Drug Enforcement Administration (DEA) for return of monies paid on contracts that were allegedly not completed in full compliance with the government contract.
-The claim was settled for a "walk away" (i.e., no money changing hands) prior to the suit being filed, due to threat of contractor's bad faith counterclaim and client's exacting record of communications with agency throughout contractual relationship.
+- Represented prime environmental contractor in defending against a $1.5 million False Claims Act demand brought by U.S. Attorney on behalf of the Drug Enforcement Administration (DEA) for return of monies paid on meth-lab clean-up contracts that were allegedly not completed in full compliance with the government contract.
+The claim was settled for a “walk away” (i.e., no money changing hands) prior to the suit being filed, due to threat of contractor’s bad faith counterclaim and client’s exacting record of communications with agency throughout contractual relationship.

 - Obtained dismissal of administrative action brought by the Federal Aviation Administration to revoke aerospace industry client’s license/certification as an FAA-approved repair station and succeeding criminal investigation.

-- Obtained reduction of federal bank fraud sentence from U.S. Probation’s presumptive 86-month sentence and $3 million restitution order to 30-month sentence and no restitution through aggressive examination and argument at sentencing hearing.
+- Obtained reduction of federal bank fraud sentence from U.S. Probation’s presumptive 86-month sentence and $3 million restitution order to 30-month sentence and no restitution through aggressive examination of FBI agent in charge of investigation and argument at sentencing hearing.
 (Trial on guilt or innocence had been handled by other counsel.)

 - Successfully appealed a federal sentence in which the district court denied consideration of extraordinary substance abuse rehabilitation efforts under the U.S. Sentencing Guidelines.
 In making its decision, the U.S. Court of Appeals for the Tenth Circuit overruled United States v.
 Ziegler, opening up an avenue for more judicial discretion in federal sentencing decisions.

 - Selected by peers for inclusion in The Best Lawyers in America (appellate practice; commercial litigation; environmental litigation; real estate litigation)